 They work hard, meet deadlines, turn up on time and they’re true to their word.
 You know what I mean… NORMAL stuff.

-It’s the stuff that should be taken for granted but sadly it’s often lacking with creatives.
+It’s the stuff that should be taken for granted but sadly it’s often lacking with artists and creatives.

 Get to Grips with your Art business with Katy on Domestika